UA graduates: Youngest to oldest

 FAYETTEVILLE, Ark.
-(KNWA) — The University of Arkansas says Saturday’s commencement was especially unique because it featured the school’s oldest and youngest graduates.
+(KFTA) — The University of Arkansas says Saturday’s commencement was especially unique because it featured the school’s oldest and youngest graduates.

 The youngest — 19-year-old Aleayah Walker — will graduate with degrees in political science and African-American studies.